Labbeti/aac-metrics/README.md

 - The weights of the FENSE fluency error detector and the the SBERT model are respectively stored by default in `$HOME/.cache/torch/hub/fense_data` and `$HOME/.cache/torch/sentence_transformers`.

 ## Usage
-### Evaluate default AAC metrics
+### Evaluate default metrics
-The full evaluation process to compute AAC metrics can be done with `aac_metrics.evaluate` function.
+The full evaluation pipeline to compute AAC metrics can be done with `aac_metrics.evaluate` function.

 ```python
 from aac_metrics import evaluate